Live From Las Vegas: LULAC Plenary Starts at 2 pm PST / 5 pm EST Watch Here

 4:30 - 5:15 pm

-If I knew Then What I know Now: Tools for Economic Prosperity
+If I Knew Then What I Know Now: Tools for Economic Prosperity

 Many Latino communities grapple with persistent financial worries.
 Limited understanding of fiscal matters coupled with the unpredictable nature of the economy often result in poor credit scores, overwhelming debt, and a sense of disillusionment with the American Dream.
 Assistant Secretary of Commerce for Economic Development Alejandra Castillo aims to share the wisdom she wishes she had learned earlier in life with our community.
 Join us for an enlightening session on strategies for achieving economic success.
 We'll explore effective approaches to tackle pressing financial concerns including housing, retirement, healthcare, and debt management in today's economic landscape.